Britain seals deal to regulate scandal-hungry press

-LONDON Britain's main political parties agreed to create a new system to regulate the news media on Monday, hoping to end an era when tabloid newspapers trawled through people's mobile phone messages to dredge up salacious stories.
+LONDON Britain's main political parties agreed on Monday to create a new system to regulate the news media, hoping to end an era when tabloid newspapers trawled through people's mobile phone messages to dredge up salacious stories.

 Public outrage over phone hacking, which went beyond celebrities to include victims of crime and abducted children, pushed the government to act, but it said it had done so in a way that still protected press freedom.

-Under the compromise agreed by the three main parties and approved by parliament late on Monday, a new press regulator will be set up with the power to levy fines of up to 1 million pounds and to oblige newspapers to print prominent apologies where appropriate.
+The compromise agreed by the three main parties and expected to pass through parliament later on Monday, will establish a new press regulator, introduce fines of up to 1 million pounds ($1.5 million) and oblige newspapers to print prominent apologies where appropriate.

 The system will be voluntary, but there will be strong financial incentives to encourage newspapers to opt into it.